inj3ctor-m4/WebHackingNotes/README.md

 1- INFORMATION GATHERING: Information gathering is a part of hunting security bugs.
 Attack Surface Reconnaisance – Strategies and the Value of Standardization

-***The Technology Stack: Identify the technologies used
-- One of the first tasks I do when testing a new application is identify the technologies being used.
-This includes, but isn’t limited to, frontend JavaScript frameworks, server-side application frameworks, third-party services, locally hosted files, remote files, and so on.
-- Having the knowledge about the framework used to develop a website gives you an advantage in identifying the vulnerabilities that may exist in the unpatched versions.
-- Look for what the underlying tech is. useful tool for this is nmap again & for web apps specifically wappalyzer

 ***Identifying virtual hosts: Multiple websites are commonly deployed on the same physical server.
 - The websites of many organizations are hosted by service providers using shared resources.
 The sharing of IP addresses is one of the most useful and